iblech/sshlatex/README.md

 ## Features

-* No installation on the remote host is necessary.
+* No installation necessary, neither on the remote host nor on the local side.
 * Images and sources included with `\includegraphics`, `\input`, and `\include` are automatically copied to the compile server.
 Accompanying `.bbl` files are as well.